-Species Range: This species occurs throughout most of the eastern two-thirds of the United States.
+Species Distribution: This species occurs throughout most of the eastern two-thirds of the United States.
 Most aquatic habitats east of the Rocky Mountains, from southern Canada to south Texas are occupied by this species.
 Additionally, disjunct populations of this species occur in southern Mexico and through parts of Central America.